zadata/mqtt_clients_demo/http-api/http-api.md

 ```
 200 OK - return retained message in HTTP response body
+404 Not Found - in case if there are no retain value for this topic
 429 Too Many Requests (RFC 6585) - request is throttled by server
 412 Precondition failed - invalid request.
 Use verbose=1 in order to get detailed error
 401 Unauthorized - invalid username/password